TharmiganK/ieee-hackathon-workshop/README.md

-# IEEE Hackathon Workshop 1 - Designing a REST API with Ballerina
+# IEEE Hackathon Workshop - Designing a REST API with Ballerina

 ## Introduction

 This workshop will guide you through the process of creating a Ballerina REST API that will allow you to create, read, update, and delete social media posts.
-In the first part of the workshop, the data will be stored in in-memory tables.

 The Social media REST service exposes the following resources: